 Bettas are one of the most beautiful fish you can get, and their colors make them stand out.
-They come in tons of different morphs with all sorts of tail shapes; typically a Betta needs at least 5 gallons for its tank but some might be happy living peacefully 3-gallon tanks as well!
+They come in tons of different morphs with all sorts of tail shapes; typically, a Betta needs at least 5 gallons for its tank, but some might be happy living peacefully in 3-gallon tanks as well!

-For your betta’s safety, provide it with plenty of live plants (or even fake ones) that will give them hiding spots to feel secure while not crowded.
+For your betta’s safety, include in your Betta fish tank plenty of live plants (or even fake ones) that will give them hiding spots to feel secure while not crowded.

 If you’re looking for an easy-to-care-for school of small fish, consider adding the Chili Rasbora (Sundadanio axelrodi) to your 5 gallon aquarium!
 They are beautiful and fun to watch as they swim around your tank in groups.